LIXIL VISION FOR SUSTAINABLE LIVING

 INCLUSIVE FOR ALL

-By 2020, establish the culture of diversity and inclusion within our organization and among all employees, and by 2030, ensure all products and services* are based on LIXIL’s Universal Design concept
+By 2030, embed a culture of inclusion across LIXIL and achieve key gender equity goals.
+By 2030, ensure all products and services* are based on LIXIL’s Universal Design concept.

 * Scope: Products and services in Japan (from August 2019)Learn more